nginxinc/nginx-openshift-router/examples/cafe-app/README.md

     ...
     ```

-1. Open the live activity monitoring dashboard:
+1. For the NGINX Plus Router, open the live activity monitoring dashboard:
     1. Follow the [instructions](../../docs/nginx-plus-router-install.md#4-Access-the-Live-Activity-Monitoring-Dashboard) to access the dashboard.
     1. If you go to the Upstream tab, you'll see: ![dashboard](dashboard.png)